jsambuo/pic-taker/README.md

 pic-taker
 =========

-PicTaker is a picture taking app for Android that uses Kinvey for cloud storage.
+PicTaker is a picture taking app for Android that uses [Parse](https://parse.com) for cloud storage.